abkabhishek/CSharp-UI-Test-Auto-Framework-Demo/README.md

 # C#-UI-Test-Auto-Framework-Demo

 This is just a demo project to practice Web Test Automation using Selenium in C# with NUnit 3 framework.
+Sample Site used: https://www.mutualfundssahihai.com/

 ## Pre-requisite